muratk5n/thirdwave/en/README.md

 ---

 Trimming the electrification stuff wld be great..
+Wrong technology for a serious problem.

 "Big pressure on Biden, Dems to trim $3.5T federal overhaul"